GangstaWangstaPranksta/box-find/README.md

 # Box Find

-A SvelteKit-based box storage organizer system using the IBM Carbon Components & Icon Library, sharp, js-search, and node-json-db.
+A SvelteKit-based box storage organizer system using the IBM Carbon Components & Icon Library, sharp, js-search, node-json-db, and @egjs/svelte-grid.

 ## Deployment
 Locally hosted on a node server in a Docker Conatiner, soon™